nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ![Sequence Diagram for Components](images/SeqDiagram_Components.png)

 ### 3.2 UI Component
+The class diagram below shows the association between classes that make up the UI component.

 ![Class Diagram for UI Component](images/ClassDiagram_UI.png)

 The UI component is made up of main 2 classes: